haraka/Haraka/docs/plugins/queue/smtp_forward.md

 In comparison to `queue/smtp_proxy`, this plugin waits until queue time to attempt the ongoing connection.
 This can be a benefit in reducing connections to your inbound mail server when you have content filtering (such as spamassassin) enabled.
-However you miss out on the benefits of recipient filtering that the ongoing mail server may provide.
+A possible downside is that it also delays recipient validation that the ongoing mail server may provide until queue time.

 Configuration
 -------------